 But higher salaries aren’t always better, either.
 In Toronto, the average annual household income is US$59,209, while the average annual income in San Francisco is US$96,265 — about 50% higher.
 But because rent, among many other factors, is so much more expensive (about 3.5 times as much!) in San Francisco, the salary bump you might get doesn’t necessarily make up for the higher costs you’ll take on.
 Also, note that San Francisco’s average income includes only the highest earners in the area — those who can afford to pay the city’s steep rents.

 The upshot is that if you want your money to go further, living in a Toronto suburb will very likely furnish you with more money to put into savings and spend on entertainment than living anywhere in the Bay Area will.

 While people from around the world still flock to the Bay Area every year, banking on tech jobs opening up a path to a better life, an entire cottage industry is growing up around the relocation of Bay Area natives and those disillusioned with the region.
 It’s such a phenomenon that the San Francisco Chronicle even hired a beat reporter who — you guessed it — ended up leaving the Bay Area herself.

 Among the places these former Bay Area residents ended up?
 Canada, according to a Chronicle profile of these Bay Area émigrés.
 Attracted by Canadian perks like free national healthcare, high-quality education and a lower cost of living, these former Bay Area residents experienced for themselves how the Bay Area housing market can squeeze even hard-working natives out.
 Skilled migrants actually have the advantage here, then, in that, they can skip the whole ordeal, and go straight to joining these former Bay Area residents who are living and thriving in Canada.

-If you’re interested in learning whether Canada is a good fit for you, take our quick survey here.
+If you’re interested in learning whether Canada is a good fit for you, join our free immigration portal to learn more about the different options here.